We’ll Get Back to You” Usually Means This

 - “What would make it hard to move forward?”

-These questions don’t apply pressure.
-They create definition.
+These questions don’t apply pressure — they create definition.
+And definition is what keeps deals moving.

 Making the next step concrete